bitterbit/ctf/google-ctf-qual-2021/weather/README.md

 stack[(int) 0] |= stack[(int) 1]       # result |= var1 ^ var2
 ```

-This code snippet is repeated for every 4 characters from 0 to 24, each time with a different value in var2.
-We know the first letter is 'T' so breaking the first 4 letters should be possible using simple brute force on the remaining 3 letters and doing so give us the first 4 letters: "TheN".
+This code snippet is repeated for every 4 characters from 0 to 24, each time with a different value in `var2`.
+We know the first letter is `'T'` so breaking the first 4 letters should be possible using simple brute force on the remaining 3 letters.
+We did just that and got the first 4 letters: "TheN"  🥳 .

-Continuing from here we should have used z3 to create constraints and solve this efficiently but we were lazy so we just continued brute forcing 4 letters a time.
+Continuing from here we should have used z3 to create constraints and solve this efficiently but we were lazy, so instead we just continued brute forcing 4 letters a time.
 This took around 3 hours using 1 cpu core in python.

 The brute forcing code is simple: try any combination of 4 ascii letters, send them to `mangle_function` and then xor the result with the appropriate value (from 1262).
 A valid result is one where `mangle(input[i:i+4])) ^ magic == 0`